 Avnet (AVT) Gains But Lags Market: What You Should Know

-Heading into today, shares of the distributor of electronic components had gained 1.55% over the past month, outpacing the Computer and Technology sector's loss of 9.82% and the S&P 500's loss of 4.46% in that time.
+Prior to today's trading, shares of the distributor of electronic components had gained 4.26% over the past month.
+This has outpaced the Computer and Technology sector's gain of 1.42% and the S&P 500's gain of 2.65% in that time.

-Avnet will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Avnet to post earnings of $1.51 per share.
-This would mark year-over-year growth of 104.05%.
+Investors will be hoping for strength from Avnet as it approaches its next earnings release.
+On that day, Avnet is projected to report earnings of $1.51 per share, which would represent year-over-year growth of 104.05%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.62 billion, up 14.23% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.67 per share and revenue of $22.7 billion.
 These totals would mark changes of +109.23% and +16.2%, respectively, from last year.

-Any recent changes to analyst estimates for Avnet should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors should also note any recent changes to analyst estimates for Avnet.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 Avnet is currently a Zacks Rank #1 (Strong Buy).

-Valuation is also important, so investors should note that Avnet has a Forward P/E ratio of 7.5 right now.
-Its industry sports an average Forward P/E of 7.5, so we one might conclude that Avnet is trading at a no noticeable deviation comparatively.
+In terms of valuation, Avnet is currently trading at a Forward P/E ratio of 7.59.
+This represents a no noticeable deviation compared to its industry's average Forward P/E of 7.59.

-It is also worth noting that AVT currently has a PEG ratio of 0.26.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Electronics - Parts Distribution stocks are, on average, holding a PEG ratio of 1.09 based on yesterday's closing prices.
+Meanwhile, AVT's PEG ratio is currently 0.26.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Electronics - Parts Distribution was holding an average PEG ratio of 1.14 at yesterday's closing price.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.